-With 400 spots available daily which are almost completely sold out every day Huayna Picchu is by far the most popular attraction next to Machu Picchu, and deservedly so.
+With 400 spots available daily which is almost completely sold out every day Huayna Picchu is by far the most popular attraction next to Machu Picchu, and deservedly so.
 Huayna Picchu is about 2,700 m high and means “Young Mountain” in Quechua, in contrast to the “Old Mountain” Machu Picchu.
 This mountain contains part of the ruins of Machu Picchu, more specifically the Temple of the Moon.
 Hidden in a cave you can reach it once you got to the peak of Huayna Picchu.
-Be careful, the path in general is very narrow and slippery.
-From the top you get an extraordinary view of Machu Picchu Archeological Site.
+Be careful, the path, in general, is very narrow and slippery.
+From the top, you get an extraordinary view of the Machu Picchu Archeological Site.
 It takes around 45 minutes to get there.

 Now, if you decide to visit this magical place one day, what is the best Machu Picchu itinerary?

-If you prefer to have your visit organized by a travel agency you will notice that there are different options of how to get to Machu Picchu.
-There are full day tours, 2 day tours and hikes that finish at Machu Picchu (e. g. the Salkantay Trek).
-However, to all of the above mentioned applies that you need the general entrance ticket for climbing Machu Picchu which you can either buy directly at the Ministry of Culture or when booking through a travel agency they usually do it for you.
+If you prefer to have your visit organized by a travel agency you will notice that there are different options for how to get to Machu Picchu.
+There are full-day tours, 2-day tours, and hikes that finish at Machu Picchu (e. g. the Salkantay Trek).
+However, all of the above mentioned applies that you need the general entrance ticket for climbing Machu Picchu which you can either buy directly at the Ministry of Culture or when booking through a travel agency they usually do it for you.
 Since January 2019 there are now 9 different time slots for Machu Picchu.
 The most common ones are in the early morning.
-Also make sure that a guided tour is included so you get to know as much as possible about the mysteries of Machu Picchu!
+Also, make sure that a guided tour is included so you get to know as much as possible about the mysteries of Machu Picchu!

-Once it is time to leave Machu Picchu you can again choose to either go by foot or buy a bus ticket that brings you back to the bottom.
+Once it is time to leave Machu Picchu you can again choose to either go on foot or buy a bus ticket that brings you back to the bottom.

 Take your time figuring out the best trip to Machu Picchu, there is so much to see so make your stay worth it and dig deep into the to this day unsolved mysteries of Machu Picchu!